-Acquire the skills and knowledge necessary to choose and purchase a draft team, and then learn to work them in the field, woodlot, or market garden.
+Acquire the knowledge necessary to choose and purchase draft animals, and then learn to work them in the field, woodlot, or market garden.

 Check out some of our readers’ favorite farming posts to learn about popular country living topics and find links to more information.

 Is your dog an athlete?
 It takes a little extra care to bring a dog to this level of performance.
 This book will walk you through the process.

 In the United States, oxen, horses, and mules are the traditional draft animals of choice.
 Donkeys are also common.
 But all of these animals tend to be rather large.
 What if you have a smaller farm to work?
 One option is to consider a miniature horse or donkey.
 Another is to try something completely outside…… Continue reading 5 Unconventional Draft Animals